-PC software is available from Data Delivery Devices LLC that allows units to be reconfigured.
+PC software provided allows units to be reconfigured.
 The software also has basic monitoring and control capability, to allow the user to monitor or make simple control adjustments in the field.
 Some basic configurations follow, then details for using the configuration software.